Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: An Exact Algorithm for Local Shapley

-Building on the Local Shapley formulation in Section~\ref{sec:local-shapley}, we now turn to exact computation.
-Although Definition~\ref{def:local} replaces the original utility with the projected utility $v_t^\mathcal{N}$, its combinatorial form still formally ranges over all $2^{|\mathcal D|}$ coalitions.
+Building on the Local Shapley formulation in Section~\ref{sec:local-shapley}, we now turn to exact computation of local Shapley values.
+Although Definition~\ref{def:local} replaces the original utility with the projected utility $v_t^\mathcal{N}$, its combinatorial form still ranges over all $2^{|\mathcal D|}$ coalitions.
 We first prove that the projected utility induces an equivalent cooperative game whose effective player set is the support set $\mathcal N(t)$, thereby collapsing the intrinsic coalition space from $2^{|\mathcal D|}$ to $2^{|\mathcal N(t)|}$.

-This dimensional reduction alone, however, does not eliminate computational redundancy.
+This reduction alone, however, does not eliminate computational redundancy.
 A naïve local evaluation still enumerates all subsets of $\mathcal N(t)$ separately for each training and test point.
-As shown in Figure~\ref{fig:reuse}, two inefficiencies remain: \emph{intra-support redundancy}, where training points within the same support set require repeated evaluation of identical subsets, and \emph{inter-support redundancy}, where overlapping support sets across test points trigger duplicate subset retraining.
+As shown in Figure~\ref{fig:reuse}, two redundancies and inefficiencies remain: \emph{intra-support redundancy}, where training points within the same support set require repeated evaluation of identical subsets, and \emph{inter-support redundancy}, where overlapping support sets across test points trigger duplicate subset retraining.
 In this section, we eliminate these redundancies in a structured manner: first by reorganizing the Shapley computation around subsets rather than players, and then by introducing a global reuse mechanism that guarantees each distinct subset is trained once while preserving exactness.